thoughtpenguin/JMB-Portfolio/README.md

 ## Dependencies
 All of the tests in this project are created using [pytest](https://docs.pytest.org/) library.
 All of the dependencies for this project are linked in pyproject.toml using [Poetry](https://python-poetry.org/).
 Any library that can install dependencies from .toml files should be able to install the dependencies for this project.

+Individual tests can also be run by using the jupyter notebook in the respective test folders.
+I have added more specific descriptions of each test in the notebooks as well.

 ## API Testing
 The API tests in this project test different APIs that are freely available.